 What sets a great administrative or executive assistant apart is their professional presence and personal branding.
-Those two incredibly important elements leave a lasting impression.
+Those two important elements leave a lasting impression.
 Managing how others perceive you in the workplace encompasses how you carry yourself, communicate, and engage with others.

 This comprehensive blog offers actionable strategies to help newer or younger administrative assistants enhance your professional presence, build personal branding, and master workplace etiquette to climb the career ladder.